gridsome/gridsome.org/blog/2019-04-14-gridsome-06/index.md

 - Limit argument for GraphQL.
 [Read more](/docs/querying-data#limit)
 - Advanced GraphQL sort argument.
 [Read more](/docs/querying-data#advancedsorting)
 - Configure webpack without chaining.
 [Read more](/docs/config#configurewebpack)
-- Render current state in markup to prevent initial request.
+- Render the current state in markup to prevent initial request.

-You will find all changes in the [change log](https://github.com/gridsome/gridsome/blob/master/gridsome/CHANGELOG.md)
+You will find all the changes in the [changelog](https://github.com/gridsome/gridsome/blob/master/gridsome/CHANGELOG.md)